 5. “Sharp” – Negoto

-Negoto, the all-girl Japanese band, perform the second opening song for Gundam AGE, titled “Sharp”.
-Mixing an uplifting tempo and an energetic melody with the soothing voice of Sachiko Aoyama, the song comes together beautifully.
-It’s fun and playful, with a passionate message and some memorable lines.
+Negoto, the all-girl Japanese band, perform the second opening song for Gundam AGE, titled Sharp.
+With an uplifting tempo, an energetic melody and the soothing voice of Sachiko Aoyama, the song comes together nicely.
+It’s fun, playful and makes you feel like a kid again.
+In addition, the lyrics are quite meaningful as well.
 “Now before an era of strobes sweeps you away / I’ll break out of the confines of my fate / and begin dashing even faster / for I wish to become that star”.
-While these lines are in English, they sound a thousand times better in Japanese, especially the way Negoto performs the song.
-It’s not only an enjoyable track, it sets the stage nicely for Asemu Asuno’s story arc.
-It’s heartwarming and fitting, making it easily one of the top 5 theme songs of Gundam AGE.
+While these lines are in English, they sound much better in Japanese, especially the way Sachiko Aoyama elongates the words.
+So, with that being said, it’s an all-around enjoyable song, setting the stage for Asemu Asuno’s story arc.
+It’s heartwarming and fitting, making it easily one of the most noteworthy songs of Gundam AGE.

-This song is easy on the ears, yet heavy on the heart, mixing a positive message with a great pop-rock sound.
-It’s well structured, with the build-up to the chorus being especially noteworthy.
-Additionally, the chorus is beautiful, being as joyful as it’s emotional, accompanying the anime quite well.
-“Make it reach out to my heart / your faint lingering voice / I am continuing to search for you / not in my dreams, but reality”.
-With a clear message and a well-timed 30-second guita solor, “Real” is able to stand out among the rest.
-It’s clear-cut and well-executed, making it a shoe-in for one of the best Gundam AGE songs.
+The song is easy on the ears, yet heavy on the heart, mixing a meaningful message with a great pop-rock sound.
+Furthermore, the song has great lyrical structure and an energetic flow, with the performance tying it all together seamlessly.
+In turn, there are some truly noteworthy lines that make this a great fit for the show.
+“Make it reach out to my heart / your faint lingering voice / I am continuing to search for you / not in my dreams but reality”.
+With a clear-cut message and a catchy chorus, Real stands out among the rest.
+However, the main reason it’s a few steps above is because of the superb 30-second guitar solo, making it all the more special.
+It’s simple in nature, yet well-produced, making it a shoe-in for the list of the best Gundam AGE songs.